On convergence for graphexes: Acknowledgement

 \section{Acknowledgement}

 I thank Daniel Roy for an interesting discussion at the Isaac Newton Institute for Mathematical Sciences during the programme Theoretical Foundations for Statistical Network Analysis in 2016 (EPSCR Grant Number EP/K032208/1).
+This work was also supported by the Knut and Alice Wallenberg Foundation.

 \AAP{\emph{Adv.
 Appl.
 Probab.} } \JAP{\emph{J. Appl.
 Probab.} } \JAMS{\emph{J. \AMS} } \MAMS{\emph{Memoirs \AMS} } \PAMS{\emph{Proc. \AMS} } \TAMS{\emph{Trans. \AMS} } \AnnMS{\emph{Ann.
 Math.
 Statist.} } \AnnPr{\emph{Ann.
 Probab.} } \CPC{\emph{Combin.
 Probab.
 Comput.} } \JMAA{\emph{J. Math.
 Anal.
 Appl.} } \RSA{\emph{Random Struct.
 Alg.} } \ZW{\emph{Z. Wahrsch.
 Verw.
 Gebiete} } \DMTCS{\jour{Discr.
 Math.
 Theor.
 Comput.
 Sci.} }